isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Butterfly Pea.md

 	<img src="/images/Plants/BluePeaFlower_JacChua%20(2).jpg">
 	<p>Butterfly Peas are a hardy edible flower that is used to colour drinks, desserts, and rice dishes.</p>
 	<p>An <a href="/learn-more-about-gardening/glossary/#a">annual</a> plant, Butterfly Peas are often grown in rotation with other fruiting climbers.</p>
-  <p>This plant is part of the 	Fabaceae or Bean family, which includes other popular edible fruits like Winged Bean, Peanut, and Sword Bean.
+  <p>This plant is part of the 	Fabaceae or Bean family, which includes other popular edible fruits like <a href="/page-index/edible-plants/winged-bean/">Winged Bean</a>, <a href="/page-index/edible-plants/peanut/">Peanut</a>, and <a href="/page-index/edible-plants/sword-bean/">Sword Bean</a>.
 All members of the bean family can be used for <a href="/page-index/horticulture-techniques/companion-planting/">companion planting</a> as they can fix nitrogen into the soil.</p>
 	<br>
 </section>